sindresorhus/sindresorhus.github.com/source/content/apps/aiko.md

 Yes, it's native and written in Swift and SwiftUI.

-#### Why is this free without ads?

-I just enjoy making apps.
-Consider leaving a nice review on the App Store.

 #### Can you localize the app into my language?

 I don't plan to localize the app.